 As a community, we each have a role to play.
 This guide outlines eight practical ways to support victims of domestic violence in Brisbane — from recognising abuse to helping them access legal and emotional support.

-If you or someone you know is in immediate danger, call Police on 000.
+If you or someone you know is in immediate danger, call the Police on: 000.

 Understanding the Cycle of Violence